A First Look at Bugs in LLM Inference Engines

 We randomly select 50\% of the dataset, totaling 465 issues, for pilot labeling.
 As the first study to characterize bugs in LLM inference engines, we develop the taxonomies for bug symptoms and root causes from scratch, following the open coding procedure~\cite{seaman1999qualitative}.

-First, two authors, each with over two years of experience in LLM-based application development, act as inspectors and jointly develop pilot taxonomies for bug symptoms and root causes.
+First, two authors, each with over two years of experience in LLM-based application development, act as inspectors and independently generate initial codes for bug symptoms and root causes.
 To fully understand the content of each issue, they review the title, description, code snippets, comments, answers, labels, associated PRs, and any referenced URLs.
 They then assign brief phrases as initial codes to capture the key features of each issue.

 For symptoms, the inspectors focus on what the bug reporter observes and at which stage of LLM deployment the bug occurs.
-This information is often found in the issue descriptions and call stacks provided by reporters.
-For example, a reporter states that `\emph{loading a gptbigcode model that has been quantized with gptq fails}' in issue \#8116 of vLLM.
-The inspectors classify the symptom as a crash occurring in the inference/serving stage.
+This information is often found in the issue description, call stacks, and related reproduction steps.
+For example, a reporter states that `\emph{loading a model that has been quantized fails}' in issue \#8116 of vLLM.
+From the perspective of vLLM, the model loading is one of the steps in inferece/serving stage.
+Because the engine terminated unexpectedly with an unhandled exception and a stack trace during model loading (as shown in \autoref{bug:vllm-8116}), preventing it from serving requests, the inspectors classify this case as a crash occurring in the inference/serving stage.